-You can find DocPro's template equal employment opportunity policy here: https://docpro.com/doc1669/equal-opportunities-policy-anti-harassment-and-non-discrimination
+You can find our customisable template equal employment opportunity policy here.

-Employers should also include general information to guide employees on a day-to-day basis.
+Employers should also include general information to help guide employees on a day-to-day basis.

 For example, employers might consider including a dress code.
-They might state what the dress code is, and what is considered appropriate attire as part of this dress code.
+This usually includes information about the dress code and what is considered appropriate attire as part of the code.

-Employers might also include a policy on the use of office equipment.
-This would include guidance on matters such as the removal of office equipment from the office, procedures to follow if the equipment is broken etc.
+Employers might also include a policy regarding the use of office equipment.
+This would include guidance on matters such as the removal of office equipment from the office, procedures to follow if the equipment is broken, etc.

-Other common policies included in handbooks cover items such as internet access, email and workplace violence.
+Other common policies included in handbooks cover issues such as internet access, email, and workplace violence.

-Employers should include a social media policy in their staff handbooks for best practice.
+Employers should include a social media policy in their staff handbooks for best practices.
 A social media policy outlines the employer’s expectations when an employee posts information on any online network.
-It generally covers both posts on personal accounts or company affiliated social media accounts.
+It covers both posts on personal accounts and company-affiliated social media accounts.

-A social media policy effectively outlines what is considered ‘acceptable use’ of such online platforms and what conduct may impact the interests of the business.
+A social media policy effectively outlines what is considered an ‘acceptable use’ of their online platforms and, on the contrary, what conduct negatively impacts business interests.
 It should do this by stating the responsibilities of employees when using social media.
-Examples of such responsibilities include:
+That might look something like this: